 He was married three times and produced children with all three wives.

 Thomas' first bride was Hester "Esther" Stull (1825-1850).
 Their four children were Susan Ream, Rebecca Ream, Albert Ream and Huldah Hester Popey.
 In 1850, this family dwelled in Lower Turkeyfoot Township, Somerset County, where Thomas was a flour miller.
+It's said he took over the mill from Mr. Drake, for whom Draketown is named.

 Sadly, Esther died on Nov.
 4, 1850, at the untimely age of 26 years, eight months and 20 days.
 Her death occurred just one and a half months after the birth of their daughter Huldah, and could have been due to post-partum health complications.